Space House

-One Kemble Street and Civil Aviation Authority House (CAA House), originally known jointly as Space House, is an architecturally notable building off Kingsway in the London Borough of Camden.
+Space House, also known as One Kemble Street and formerly Civil Aviation Authority House (CAA House), is an architecturally notable building off Kingsway in the London Borough of Camden.
 It is a grade II listed building with Historic England.
 Like nearby Centre Point, it was built for the developer Harry Hyams as part of the 1960s commercial property boom and kept empty for several years after completion.

 Design and construction

 The building was designed by George Marsh, a partner in Richard Seifert's architectural firm, for Oldham Estates, the vehicle for the developer Harry Hyams, and built between 1964 and 1968 by Robert McAlpine and Sons.
 Marsh had also designed the nearby Centre Point, also for Hyams.
 The consulting engineers were C.J.
 Pell & Partners.

 Space House replaced the Edwardian building Magnet House, built by Hugo Hirst for his General Electric Company in 1921, and comprises a rectangular eight-storey office building at 45–59 Kingsway and a cylindrical tower now known as One Kemble Street on a triangular plot to the west bounded by Kemble Street, Wild Street and Keeley Street.
 The cylindrical shape was chosen in order not to block the light of the buildings in those streets.
 The buildings are joined by a two-level enclosed walkway.
 Underneath the building is a car park that originally had a mini filling station.

 The 16-storey tower was built using a façade of precast cruciform blocks of white concrete joined by dowels and dry grout.
 They were laid out in a grid pattern to allow fast and low-cost construction without the need to use a scaffold.
 Each block is of 10 ft diameter, the same height as each storey, with a precast concrete floor panel forming the base of each storey and radiating out from a central core.
 The base of the tower incorporates Y-shaped columns of capstone concrete as also used at Centre Point.
 The concrete units in the building were made by Portcrete Limited.

 The eight-storey block on Kingsway, now known as CAA House, was also built using precast concrete blocks, with the addition of a row of central supporting columns.
 It was laid out with a large central office space and services and circulation at each end of the building.